 Big Damn Heroes: First helped Mina escape, but when she was taken hostage again, she recruited the maids to help her.

-Parental Abandonment: After she was turned and forced to relocate to the Bund, her parents just flat out leave the country.
+Parental Neglect: After she was turned and forced to relocate to the Bund, her parents just flat out leave the country.
 It is also the reason she was attracted to Yuzuru as his mother is very neglectful of him.

 My God, What Have I Done?: When Nanami not only reveals she's alive but that Mina went looking for her and nursed her back to health.
 He has this reaction for betraying her when not getting the full story.